-Based on the results of the 2014 work program, NOVAGOLD and Teck will evaluate the opportunities to further advance development of the Galore Creek project, including the potential timeline for completing a full feasibility study for the project.
-In the meantime, we will continue to evaluate opportunities to monetize the value of the asset.
+In 2015, NOVAGOLD and Teck will continue to evaluate opportunities to further advance development of the Galore Creek project.
+In the meantime, we will continue to evaluate opportunities to monetize the value of the asset, in whole or in part, to strengthen our balance sheet and focus primarily on the permitting of Donlin Gold.